nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Handling spiking input
 ~~~~~~~~~~~~~~~~~~~~~~

 Spiking input can be handled by convolutions with kernels (see :ref:`Integrating spiking input`) or by means of ``onReceive`` event handler blocks.
-An ``onReceive`` block can be defined for every spiking input port, for example, if a port named ``pre_spikes`` is defined, the corresponding event handler has the general structure:
+An ``onReceive`` block can be defined for every spiking input port, for example, if a port named ``spikes_pre`` is defined, the corresponding event handler has the general structure:

 .. code-block:: nestml

-   onReceive(pre_spikes):
+   onReceive(spikes_pre):
        println("Info: processing a presynaptic spike at time t = {t}")
        # ... further statements go here ...